musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

   name = "CreatePost"

   # Utterances - textual representations of what a user
-  # has to type or say in order to trigger an intent.
+  # has to type or say to trigger an intent.
   # An intent can contain many different utterances,
   # allowing users to trigger the bot using different phrases
   sample_utterances = [